XpuOS/xsched-artifacts/README.md

 | Intel NPU3720 | [README](npu3720/fig12/README.md) |

-### Case study 3a - Multi-model inference serving using Triton Inference Server (Figure 13a)
+### Case study 3a - Multi-model inference serving using Triton Inference Server (fig13a)

 This experiment demonstrates how XSched can be integrated into Triton Inference Server to enable priority-based scheduling of multi-model inference tasks.